-I’ve been talking to many of the patients where I work and almost all of them don’t know there are two different high blood pressure ranges.
-The High blood pressure numbers recently changed in 2017 and there are new numbers that differentiate the different high blood pressure ranges.
-This article will tell you all about the first one, high blood pressure stage 1 aka hypertension.
-You’ll want to lower blood pressure here before getting into the more severe High Blood Pressure Stage.
+I’ve been talking to many of the patients where I work and many don’t know there are two different high BP ranges.
+The BP numbers recently changed in 2017 and there are new numbers differentiating the high blood pressure ranges.
+Therefore, what is high blood pressure stage 1?

-What Is High Blood Pressure Stage 1?
-High Blood Pressure Stage 1 is when your blood pressure readings has a systolic number from 130-139 mm Hg OR a diastolic number from 80-89 mm Hg.
-In this range doctors are likely to suggest lifestyle changes and may consider medication based on your risk of cardiovascular disease.
+High blood pressure stage 1 is when blood pressure readings have a systolic number from 130-139 mm Hg or a diastolic number from 80-89 mm Hg.
+In this range doctors are likely to suggest lifestyle changes and may consider medication based on the risk of cardiovascular disease.

-High blood pressure stage 1 can lead to more severe health issues like a heart attack, stroke and cardiovascular disease (resource).
-This article will go into complete depth about how to recognize stage 1, the risk factors, causes and the best way to lower your blood pressure.
-Blood pressure in this range is getting more serious, and you’ll want to monitor it at home.
-I’ll inform you the best tips on how to accomplish that so you get the most accurate readings possible.
+High blood pressure stage 1 can lead to more severe health issues like a heart attack, stroke and cardiovascular disease.
+This article will go into complete depth about how to recognize stage 1, the risk factors, causes and the best way to lower blood pressure.

 How Do You Know When You Have High Blood Pressure Stage 1?